project-chip/connectedhomeip/examples/lighting-app/bouffalolab/README.md

 -   `-littlefs`, specifies to use littlefs for flash access.
 -   `-easyflash`, specifies to use `easyflash` for flash access.
     -   for platform BL602/BL70X, it is necessary to specify one of `-easyflash` and `-littlefs`.
 -   `-mfd`, enable Matter factory data feature, which load factory data from `MFD` partition
+    -   Please refer to [Bouffalo Lab Matter factory data guide](../../../docs/guides/bouffalolab/matter_factory_data.md) or contact to `Bouffalo Lab` for support.
 -   `-shell`, enable command line
 -   `-rpc`, enable Pigweed RPC feature
 -   `-115200`, set UART baudrate to 115200 for log and command line